Términos y condiciones

 4.1.
 Withdrawal of the customer from the contract concluded with the hotel requires the written consent of the hotel.
 In the absence of the hotel’s written consent, the agreed price result-ing from the contract must still be paid if the customer does not utilize the contractual ser-vices.
 This does not apply in the event of violation of the obligation of the hotel to consider the rights, legally protected interests and interest of the customer, if adherence to the con-tract can no longer be expected as a result of this, or another statutory or contractual right of withdrawal is due.
 If the hotel and customer have not agreed upon a special date for a cost-free withdrawal from the contract, the customer may withdraw from the contract up to that date without in-curring payment or damage compensation claims by the hotel.
 The customer’s right of withdrawal shall expire, if he does not exercise his right of withdrawal vis-à-vis the hotel by the agreed date.

 4.2.
-Unless otherwise agreed in writing, bookings can be canceled free of charge up to 8 days prior to arrival, from 7 days before arrival the cancellation fee is 50% of the accommodation costs.
+Unless otherwise agreed in writing, bookings can be canceled free of charge up to 8 days prior to arrival, from 7 days before arrival the cancellation fee is 50%, from 2 days before arrival 80 % of the accommodation costs.
 Cancellations made on the day of arrival and no-shows will be charged 100%.
 Book-ing contracts can be canceled free of charge up to 1 month before the arrival date, thereaf-ter the cancellation costs are 80%.
 (For group bookings of more than 15 people, the free cancellation period increases to 6 weeks prior to arrival).
 Cancellations on the day of arrival will be charged at 100%.
 The cancellation of single nights is not possible.
 The timeliness of cancellations is determined by the time zone of the hotel.

 4.3.
 In case of partial withdrawal of the customer from the contract (e.g. reduced number of persons), the cancellation fee is due only for the parts of the contract concerned.
 The hotel is free to implement the current standard conditions to the reduced services if the customer was allowed benefits (for the initial booking).